CDRT/docs/dash/dash_top.md

 DASH (Desktop and mobile Architecture for System Hardware) is a secure out-of-band and remote client management standard.
 Out-of-band management tasks include powering a system on when it is powered off and obtaining asset and health information when the operating system is not available.

 DASH was developed and released by the DMTF (Distributed Management Task Force).
-DASH profile specification source material can be found at: [DMTF - Management Profiles](http://www.dmtf.org/standards/profiles)
+DASH profile specification source material can be found at [DMTF - Management Profiles](http://www.dmtf.org/standards/profiles)

 For more information refer to [DMTF - Desktop and Mobile Architecture for System Hardware](https://www.dmtf.org/standards/dash)

-AMD Management Console can be downloaded here: [Tools for DMTF DASH](https://developer.amd.com/tools-for-dmtf-dash/) .
+AMD Management Console can be downloaded here: [Tools for DMTF DASH](https://developer.amd.com/tools-for-dmtf-dash/).
 It can be installed on any Windows workstation or Windows Server OS to use for monitoring and managing the client systems.

 ## System Requirements